vbier/habpanelviewer/app/src/main/assets/help.md

     Contact Tablet_Battery_Charging
     Number Tablet_Battery_Level

 Leave item names empty in the settings in order to skip reporting for this specific value.
+The contact item states will be *CLOSED* whenever the battery is low or the device is charging, *OPEN* otherwise.
+The number item state will be set to the battery charging level (in percent).

 ### motion detection
 Allows to set the value of an openHAB item when motion is detected (_does not work at the same time as flashlight control. there are two different implementations, one using the old camera API and one using the Camera 2 API on Android 5+_).